Merlene Frazer

 Merlene Frazer (born 27 December 1973) is a retired female track and field sprinter from Jamaica who specialized in the 200 metres.
 In the 4 × 100 metres relay, she won a World Championship gold medal in 1991 and an Olympic silver medal in 2000.
 On both occasions, she ran in the preliminary rounds but not the final.
 Her biggest individual success was winning a World Championship bronze medal at 200 metres in 1997.

 As part of the Jamaican 4 × 100 relay squad in 1991, she is the youngest World Champion ever.

 Running for the Texas Longhorns track and field team, Frazer won the 1994 200 meters at the NCAA Division I Outdoor Track and Field Championships and won two indoor titles as well.
 She was inducted into the Texas sports hall of fame in 2017.
+Before competing for Texas, Frazier was an NJCAA national champion for San Jacinto College.